EnricoPicci/go-class/src/orchestration/count-words/communication-over-sharing/readme.md

 `go build -race -o ./bin/countWordsWithCommunication ./src/orchestration/count-words/cmd/communication-over-sharing`

-### run the client
+### run the program

 From the GO-CLASS project folder run the command

 `./bin/countWordsWithCommunication -dir canti-divina-commedia -readers 10 -verbose `

-### benchmark
+### run the benchmark

-Start the server with the command described above.

-After the server has started, from the GO-CLASS project folder run the command
+It is possible to run a benchmark to verify the different performance varying the number of goroutines in the pool

 `go test ./src/orchestration/count-words/communication-over-sharing -bench=. -count 5 -run none`